openupthecloud/cloud-bootcamp/README.md

 2. Never get landed with an outsized bill

 If you choose to create your own AWS account, be sure to follow best-practices such as: setting up a billing alarm, etc. Using A Cloud Guru gets around this complexity, but it's your choice.

+### Something broken?

+If you find something broken in this repo, if you can fix it, I'd really appreciate if you could raise a PR! 🚀

 ### Backlog / Todo